lindsaykwardell/starcomgame.com/rules/guide/domains.md

 # Domains

 There are three domains - Industry, Statecraft, and Science.
 There is one deck for each domain.
-These domains reflect the focus of your nation, and will provide you will different technologies, space stations, and commands that reflect that focus.
+These domains reflect the focus of your nation, and will provide you with different cards that reflect that focus.

 ## Industry